 Primary products and food

-Participation in the AMA quality seal programme is voluntary.
-An agreement must be signed between the farmer and AMA Marketing.
-The agreement may only be entered into if the result of the initial inspection is positive.
+Participation in the Guidelines on quality and origin is voluntary.
+An agreement must be signed between the owner and AMA Marketing.